gushogg-blake/datacamp-assignment/CourseOutline.md

 }
 ```

-Lesson 1.2: Expressions & Conditionals
+### Lesson 1.2: Expressions & Conditionals

 > JSX can contain JavaScript expressions to display dynamic data.

+Learning objectives:

-	Learning objective: learner will be able to use `{...}` syntax to set JSX attributes and content based on JavaScript variables.
+- Learner will be able to use `{...}` syntax to set JSX attributes and content based on JavaScript variables.

 Example exercise: change an attribute (such as a `className` for theming) or text content from hard-coded text to a variable.

 1. **Conditionals**

 > Introduce conditionals via ternary expressions.
 Give examples of both "if" (`{cond ? something : null}`) and "if-else" (`{cond ? something : somethingElse}`).

 Learning objective: learner will be able to create a React component that renders differently depending on the value of a variable.

 Example exercise: change a login link to be

 > I was tempted to include lists in this chapter (with `map`) for completeness, but it feels like potential information overload at this stage where the goal is mostly to introduce JSX syntax and get some familiarity with it.
 Lists can be included in a later example.

 ## Chapter 2: State & Hooks